build-on-aws/content/tutorials/building-rust-applications-for-aws-graviton/index.md

 ---
 title: Building Rust Applications For AWS Graviton
-description: Learn how to migrate a Rust application from x86 based Amazon EC2 Instances to ARM64-based Graviton EC2 Instances
+description: Learn how to migrate a Rust application from x86 based Amazon EC2 Instances to ARM64-based Graviton EC2 Instances in order to achieve both higher application sustainability and lower costs
 tags:
   - tutorials
   - graviton